LOVICII/durhack/README.md

 ## colourize.py
 We use this to colourize black and white images by calling deepai api.
 The image is sent through the api and the url of the colourized version is returned.
 Note that the api has some restrictions in its license. see more details in the file.

+## processing.py
+This program was used to enlarge and sharpen images, as well as remove noises and adjust contrast of the images.